codingfriend1/vue-static/README.md

 #### Static Folder

-The contents of the `static` folder inside the `theme` folder will be copied directly as is to the `dist` folder during build and development.
+The contents of the `static` folder will be copied directly as is to the `dist` folder during build and development.

 ### Article excerpts